Becksteinlab/Scipy2017/00_Khoshlessan.rst

    MDAnalysis, High Performance Computing, Dask, Map-Reduce job, File formats

-The draft of our benchmark study including all of our data is available on figshare at DOI 10.6084/m9.figshare.4695742_;
+The draft of our benchmark study including all of our data is available on figshare at DOI: [10.6084/m9.figshare.4695742]_;

 Data Files
 ----------